How To Treat Common Constipation

 - Pain in your belly is a tell tale sign of constipation or the need to go.
 The pain can range from mild to extreme.
 It is sometimes accompanied with fever.
 Some people end up in the hospital emergency room because the pain can become very severe.
 They need to be checked out for a ruptured bowel.
 This is a serious condition and not to be ignored since peritonitis can occur from the stool being loose outside the colon.
 For unrelieved pain that goes on for hours, seek immediate medical attention.

 - The tongue will change colors - often to a chalky white because it is dry (dehydration), and no matter how many lozenges you suck on or how much ice you chew on, it is just not enough hydration.
 The best way to hydrate is WATER, pure water.
 Not water that is added to a product to constitute it into another form.
 Straight drinking water.

 - Headaches are a frequent sign of constipation, often coupled with fatigue to the point of exhaustion.

 - Vomiting is another sign.
 Vomiting occurs when you are so full of stool, that the top part of your colon presses up against your stomach.
 Often GERDS and/or excessive belching will occur just before and/or after a vomiting episode.
 Vomiting does not relieve constipation - it tells you that constipation needs to be addressed but in no way helps it along.
-So vomiting is a sign, not a reliever, even though one may feel better after a vomiting episode.
+Therefore vomiting is a sign, not a reliever, even though one may feel better after a vomiting episode.

-While there are some people who can go to the bathroom as many as four times a day, there are others who only go once or twice in a whole week.
+While there are some people who can go to the bathroom as many as four times a day, there are others who only go once or twice in a week.
 It all has to do with WHAT you eat and WHEN you eat it, your activity level, your medication (some have constipation as a side effect) and your fluid intake.